 Many master's degree programs in guidance counseling will require students to participate in practicums to help them learn hands-on counseling skills.
 Students gain experience counseling individual students, leading group counseling sessions, and implementing counseling programs in diverse settings, including elementary, middle, and secondary schools; higher education settings; and community service settings.
 Students may also be required to complete a supervised internship in a school setting where they perform many of the roles of a guidance counselor and build their professional competencies, receiving constructive feedback from their supervisors and participating in occasional seminars.
 Students in master's programs will also conduct extensive research in counseling and are often required to write a thesis detailing their original research and findings.

 Building a Career

 In most states, individuals must possess a master's degree to work as a school counselor, according to the U.S. Bureau of Labor Statistics (BLS).
 This, along with a criminal background check, is often the requirement before someone can seek licensure, certification, or a school counselor endorsement, depending on the state.
 The BLS projects a 19% employment growth overall for school and career counselors between 2010 and 2020, with slower growth projected in elementary and secondary schools and faster growth projected in colleges, universities, and professional schools.

-The median yearly wage for school and career counselors was $53,380 as of May 2010, the BLS noted.
+The median yearly wage for school and career counselors was $53,380, the BLS noted.
 However, salaries can vary greatly depending on factors like how much experience you have, the size and type of your employer, and the city and state you live in.
 Salaries also vary by industry; the average wages for school and career counselors working in elementary and secondary schools were $60,000, while the average wages at junior colleges were $51,050, the BLS explains.